BrittaP/rdm4CAU/IntroRDM_presentation.md

 {{4-5}}
 **********************
+The data usually need to be integrated with other data.
+In addition, the data need to interoperate with applications or workflows for analysis, storage, and processing.

 I1.
 (Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation.

 I2.
 (Meta)data use vocabularies that follow FAIR principles